ManageIQ/ui-components/README.md

 If you want to see documentation for each component, controller, filter, etc. run
 ```
-npm run-script build-docs
+yarn run-script build-docs
 ```
-This will generate docs from JS docs and after running `npm start` this documentation will be available on `localhost:4000/docs`
+This will generate docs from JS docs and after running `yarn start` this documentation will be available on `localhost:4000/docs`